Loading...

 There's definitely a sense of kind of foreboding and an ominous atmosphere.

-I think interestingly as well, putrid and mildew links that idea of like decomposition and decay and death, lots of gruesome words as well with severed and things like that.
+I think interestingly as well, putrid and mildew linked to that idea of like decomposition and decay and death.

-So there's lots of things they're hinting to this kind of dark macabre atmosphere within 'The Twisted Tree' so far.
+So there's lots of things they're hinting to this kind of dark, macabre atmosphere within "The Twisted Tree" so far.

 Okay, so a little question for you.

 Which word can be described as a foul smell from rotting matter?
-Is it A, macabre, B putrid, or C mildew?
+Is it a, macabre, b, putrid, or c, mildew?
 Which one do you think it is?
-Well done to everyone that said B, putrid is the foul smell from rotting matter.
+Well done to everyone that said b, putrid, is the foul smell from rotting matter.

-So you'll need to read from page 63 to the end of page 84.
+So I'd like you to find page 63 in "The Twisted Tree."
+So you will need to read from page 63 to the end of page 84, so those two chapters there.

-So you'll reading from page 63 to 84 and then summarising the main events and information into five bullet points.
+So you're reading from page 63 to 84, and then summarizing the main events and information into five bullet points, okay?
+So you'll need to pause the video in order to do this.

 Make sure you've got everything you need to complete the task.

-And when you're ready, pause the video and off you go.
+And when you're ready, pause the video, and off you go.

-And some of the other details as well, like the doll with the missing eye.
+Thank you all, another creepy part of "The Twisted Tree."
+I found the part where the spinning wheel was spinning on its own really quite spooky, and some of the other details as well, like the doll with the missing eye.

-I just couldn't put it down and I still want to know what all those howls are that are coming from outside and what's gonna happen if Martha doesn't water the tree.
+And I still want to know what all those howls are that are coming from outside.

-So many questions, but I'm sure we will find out as we keep reading 'The Twisted Tree'.
+And what's gonna happen if Martha doesn't water the tree?
+So many questions, but I'm sure we will find out as we keep reading "The Twisted Tree."
+So I asked you to summarize those two chapters into five bullet points.

 So I'm going to give you a suggestion as to how this task could have been completed.

-This may be an opportunity if you wish to add to your own ideas or you may just wish to compare what you have, that's absolutely fine.
+This may be an opportunity if you wish to add to your own ideas, or you may just wish to compare what you have, that's absolutely fine.

 So here are some ideas.